Graduate Admissions

 Procedure for Evaluation of Applicants

 The Graduate School reviews the application form and transcripts and, if they meet the minimum requirements for consideration, forwards them to the Music Department.
-When all the remaining materials are received (with the exception of the Graduate Theory Placement Test), the file is examined by the Director of Graduate Studies and a faculty admissions committee in the area of concentration.
+When all the remaining materials are received, the file is examined by the Director of Graduate Studies and a faculty admissions committee in the area of concentration.
 At this point, the application may be refused, or the committee may decide to proceed by asking the applicant for an audition or interview.
 A video or audio recording is sometimes requested first.
-An on-campus audition or interview is required for all degree programs.
-In the case of the Performer’s Certificate, a recording may in some cases be sufficient for admission.
+Auditions and interviews normally take place on campus.
+With the consent of the faculty, a live video session may substitute for an on-campus audition or interview.

 For audition requirements, please see music.uconn.edu/audition-requirements.